MilestoneSystemsInc/Camera-Review/README.md

 then export the csv once loaded.
-2, a list of passwords to test the setup against, I've inclued a list of 10,000,000 passwords from https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt plase include the header "passwordlist" to the top of the list to correctly load the list.
+2, a list of passwords to test the setup against, I've inclued a list of 10,000,000 passwords from https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt please include the header "passwordlist" to the top of the list to correctly load the list.

 Installation (installed on the management Client)